eclipse-tractusx/tractusx-edc/docs/kit/operation-view/page10_extensions.md

 The goal of this extension is to simplify the process of retrieving data out of EDC.
-It returns `EndpointDataReference` object, hiding all the communication details for contract offers, contract negotiation process and retrieving `DataReference` from EDC control-plane.
+It returns `EndpointDataReference` object, hiding all the communication details for contract offers, contract negotiation, transfer process and retrieving the underlying data through the data-planes.

 ### CX OAuth2